Memory-induced complex contagion in epidemic spreading: miccSIS model

-with $z(t)$ the number of infected neighbors at time~$t$ (see Appendix \ref{sec:appnmga} for a detailed derivation).
-With ${\alpha>1}$ (respectively, ${\alpha<1}$), ${\omega_\text{inf}(t)}$ increases (decreases) monotonically with~${\kappa(t)}$.
 Notice that when ${\alpha=1}$ we recover the customary expression of the standard SIS model, ${\omega_\text{inf}(t)\sim z(t)}$.
 For ${\alpha\neq1}$, however, Eq.~\eqref{eq:hazardrate} cannot be written as a linear superposition of independent transmission channels.
-Hence, the agents' memory induces a complex contagion scheme, even though the model does not explicitly incorporate any social reinforcement/inhibition mechanisms (see Appendix C for a detailed discussion).
+In the particular case of $\alpha=2$, for example, the hazard rate includes a quadratic term, $\omega_\text{inf}(t)=az(t)+b[z(t)]^2$.
+Hence, the agents' memory induces a complex contagion scheme, even though the model does not explicitly incorporate any social reinforcement/inhibition mechanisms (see Appendix \ref{sec:appcontagion} for a detailed discussion).
 To further isolate the effects of the modified infection mechanism, we treat recoveries as Poisson processes with rate~$\eta$, i.e., with constant hazard rate ${\omega_\text{rec}(t)=\eta}$.

 We define the effective spreading ratio, $\lambda$, as the average time required to recover over the average viral load needed to become infected, nondimensionalized by the infectivity rate, ${\lambda=\upsilon\langle t_\text{rec}\rangle/\langle \kappa_\text{inf}\rangle}$.
 With the selected distributions we find an expression for the scale parameter, ${\mu=\eta\lambda(\alpha\upsilon)^{-1}\Gamma(\alpha^{-1})}$, with $\Gamma$ the gamma function.
 Notice that, once again, $\alpha=1$ recovers the customary expression of the standard SIS model, ${\lambda=\upsilon\mu/\eta}$ (with infectious rate ${\upsilon\mu}$ per infected neighbor).
 As for the relaxation time of dormant nodes' viral load, we consider the limit cases of instantaneous decay, ${\zeta=0}$, and perpetual accumulation, ${\zeta=\infty}$.